tantaman/strut/README.md

 Strut
 =======

-*note:* Strut is being largely re-written to support 3rd party extensions and mobile devices.
+**Note:** `Strut` is being largely re-written to support 3rd party extensions and mobile devices.
 You can check on the progress of the re-write on the rewrite branch.

 #### GUI / Authoring Tool for ImpressJS ####